tedneward/Research/content/languages/lua.md

 ### Inspired by Lua

+* [MetaLua](https://github.com/fab13n/metalua): Metalua is a Lua code analysis tool, as well as a compiler for a superset of Lua 5.1 supporting Compile-Time Meta-Programming.
+It's separated into two LuaRocks, metalua-parser and metalua-compiler.
 * [Shine](https://github.com/richardhundt/shine): A language based on Lua with additional safety and expressiveness features implemented as a fork of LuaJIT.
 * [Squirrel](../squirrel)
 * [SquiLu](https://github.com/mingodad/squilu): A fork of Squirrel.
 Changes the syntax to accept a subset of JavaScript and C/C++.
 Implements Lua's features like string pattern matching and global table manipulation functions.
 Adds extensions for database access (SQLite3, MySQL, PostgreSQL), sockets, and other features.